Just hearing the word used to make me uncomfortably anxious.

 I was having panic attacks because I was so afraid of having panic attacks.

-(More on that story in- my panic attacks are making me crazy … link coming soon❤️)
+(More on that story in- Plagued with panic attacks ❤️)

 “The floor keeps coming out from underneath me”